Jonascccc/EC2/README.md

-# AWS EC2 using Node.js and MongoDB
+# Deploy to an AWS EC2 instance with Node.js and MongoDB

 This repository is intended to help you deploy a basic Node.js app with a MongoDB database.
 The Node.js app will serve out static content (index.html, CSS, client-side JavaScript) which point to a Node.js endpoints.